-An overwhelming sense of appreciation and gratitude.
-Gratitude is the most powerful emotion that you have because it can change your thinking and mood instantaneously.
+Gratitude is the most powerful emotion you have because it can change your thinking and mood instantaneously.
 Gratitude is so powerful it can make you believe that everything is alright when it really isn’t.

-Gratitude is nothing more than seeing the world through the lens of relativity.
+Gratitude is seeing the world through the lens of relativity.
 It’s the ability to look at every situation and think either “This could be worse” or “I am incredibly fortunate”.
-Many times, the power of gratitude makes you have both reactions.
+Many times, the power of gratitude causes both reactions.

-When you learn to habitually see things this way, you’ll feel sorry for the other 99% of the population that always sees the bad in a situation.
-When you can look at any situation and see how fortunate you are to have experienced it, then you’re thinking like the 1%.
+When you learn to habitually see things this way, you’ll feel sorry for the other 99%.
+Unfortunately, they always sees the bad in a situation.
+When you can look at any situation and be grateful to have experienced it, then you’re thinking like the 1%.

-Only the fool would still be excited about accomplishing it.
+Only a fool would still be excited about the accomplishment.
 This is because people are the most important thing in life.
 No matter how digital or automatic the world becomes, it’s still driven and operated by human beings.

-Live with a purpose.
-Your purpose in life doesn’t need to be something extravagant.
-It doesn’t require you live a life of sacrifice and suffering.
+Your purpose in life doesn’t need to be extravagant.
+It doesn’t require sacrifice and suffering.
 Your purpose in life doesn’t need to be original or profound.
-Your purpose doesn’t require permanent commitment for the rest of your life.
-All that is required is that decisions in your life are based on that purpose.
+It doesn’t even require life long commitment.
+You only need to make decisions in your life based on that purpose.